Setting Up the SAML Web Browser SSO Feature

 Choose a configuration method out of the three options:

-• Configure by using the metadata document / URL: Provide the IdP metadata URL so the wizard can import it.
+• Configure by using the Metadata Document URL: Provide the IdP metadata URL so the wizard can import it.

 • Choose to configure the IdP manually.